prebuild/prebuild/README.md

 prebuild --backend cmake-js -- --prefer-clang --CDUV_INCLUDE_DIR=...
 ```

+## Scripts

-A prepack script can be specified that is executed once the `.node` file has been created but before it is compressed and can be used to perform code signing.
+A prepack script can be specified that is executed once the `.node` module has been created but before it is compressed and moved.
+This can be used to perform code signing.

 ```
 prebuild --prepack 'codesign -v -s MyCompany'
 ```

+The `--preinstall` or `--prepack` parameters can take either a shell command or JS file to be executed.

 ## Uploading